 What is obvious from these results is that no enrichment in motif coverage could be observed in autologous transcripts as opposed to the entire transcriptome when the p-value cutoff was too stringent (i. e.
 1e-4).
 This is not surprising, since only a relatively low number of matches was observed in the first place.
 This is due to fact that a large part of matrices, especially in RNAcompete, had a length covering six nucleotides or less.
 A matrix of length six can only achieve 4^6 (or 4096) different scores.
 Since the p-value is calculated via the probability that a certain score occurs in the distribution of all possible scores, this probability being 1/4096, the p-value cutoff of 1/10 000 can never be satisfied.
 As matrices get longer than seven nucleotides (4^7 = 16 384), surpassing this threshold becomes possible.
 Remembering the graph that showed the distribution of matrix length per dataset, RNAcompete stayed very much on the shorter side, while SELEX and HT-SELEX proteins recognized longer motifs.

 As the p-value threshold became less stringent, more enrichment in autologous binding could be observed.

+Interpretation: (just some vague ideas, no need to take any of these up)

+High occurrence of binding-sequences in auto CDS means what?
+Is the assumption that these specific motif-sequences are bound in a complementary fashion?
+Why is only part of the CDS bound and not all?
+Is the assumption that some RNA binding domains bind specific motif sequences that look like their own codons?
+If so, does this mean that only certain domains bind complementary, other protein/RNA sequences do not?

+Alternatively, are RNA-binding domains thought to behave independent of the complementarily hypothesis, which just happens to influence (on large-scale or compositional/hydrophobicity level), which RNAs are met by the protein (pre-selection) out of which the domain lead to specific interactions?
+In this way, every domain would need to have an ensemble of possible binding-sequences, which is modulated by less specific (compositional complementarity) effects.
+So is the hypothesis a composite effect?

+Alternatively, how can evolutional selection towards autologous interactions influence these results?
+How would this be connected to the complementarity hypothesis?

+Would it be seen that own mRNAs (often regulated in UTR regions rather than CDS) adopt these motif sequences to favor autol regulation?
+Does complementarity hypothesis somehow facilitate this adoption?

+Speak about possibility of feedback loops via direct binding and how your results could indicate those.

+refer to differences in approaches and what they might imply

+problems: (just some vague ideas, no need to take any of these up)

+- How can binding preferences of small hexa-heptamers, which correspond to just 2 amino-acids, or less than a percent of the peptide, be taken as evidence of full peptide full CDS complementarity?

+- It is known that RBPs represent a group of proteins/genes with high mutual similarity.
+If you see enrichments of motif sequences in own CDS's, it could be expected that all CDS’s of any RBPs would be enriched for all RBPs?

+What does it mean, if the full transcript is more enriched in motif-occurrences than any of its 3 contexts?
+(I think this mathematically means that more-enriched contexts happened to be relatively longer compared to the same contexts of other genes).
+Is this problematic?

 References